 Our staff actively encourage a more independent and resilient approach to learning during Year 6, whilst still developing the vital skills of team-work and collaboration.
 Our expectation is that our children in Upper Juniors think more critically about the world around them and seek to answer and respond to more complex local, national and international issues.
 Year 6 pupils also take on whole-school responsibilities, including Head Girl and Head Boy.
 Our Year 6 children are expected to set the best possible example to our younger children at all times.

 Children are provided with immersive learning experiences throughout the year, which help to consolidate and deepen their understanding of the world around them.
 In the Autumn Term, children visit the home and gardens of Sir Winston Churchill.
 They have the opportunity to ask experts lots of questions about his life, family and home; admire the wide collection of his paintings; create a landscape portrait of his home and gardens and explore an actual WW2 bomb crater.

-Once Spring arrives, children visit Morden Hall Park in order to discover more about rivers and their role in the ecosystem.
+In the Summer, children visit Morden Hall Park in order to discover more about rivers and their role in the ecosystem.
 Children have the privilege of working alongside real scientists to conduct a systematic river study, by taking river samples, making observations and recording their findings.

-In the Summer, children have the opportunity to attend a 4-night residential trip to Stubbers Adventure Centre in Upminster, Essex.
+Also in the Summer, children have the opportunity to attend a 4-night residential trip to Stubbers Adventure Centre in Upminster, Essex.
 Developing important teamwork and social skills, children are exposed to thrilling and challenging activities in a safe and supportive environment.
 More information can be found, here: http://www.stubbers.co.uk/

 Transition to Secondary School